Strength level: Mizuno WaveKnit S1

 The midsole unit of the Mizuno WaveKnit S1 uses two layers of foam.
 The first one is the U4ic, a topsole that carries the foot and keeps it free from impact shock and movement deviation.
 It is flexible yet slightly firm, giving the foot a platform that isn’t wobbly or unwieldy.

-The second foam that graces the midsole is the U4icX, a bottom layer that is responsible for receiving the brunt of the foot-strike and the weight of the foot.
+The second foam that graces the midsole is the U4icX, a bottom layer that is responsible for receiving the brunt of the foot strike and the weight of the foot.
 This feature is fundamentally a softer version of the U4ic.
-A full-length implementation is applied to the WaveKnit S1, unlike some series like the Wave Rider and the Wave Inspire which implements a wedge version.
+A full-length implementation is applied to the WaveKnit S1, unlike some series like the Wave Rider and the Wave Inspire which implement a wedge version.

 The sides of the façade have tightly woven portions to act as reinforcements and accents that boost the upright structure of the upper unit.
 They double as striped highlights that aim to make an impact on the visual aspect.

 The Mizuno logo has been printed onto the sides of the silhouette as a determinant for brand recognition.
 These prints also double as overlays that help with the security of the foot.